morinted/Resume/resume.md

 *May 2013 to August 2013*

-- Ensured new builds of the GCMS were functional and fast, using automated tests.
 - Redesigned the test-running Java GUI to be more concise by reducing clutter and predicting user action.
 - Automated the running of the regression test suite using an AutoHotKey script